moooninjune/SEED-labs/7-race-condition/README.md

 - Third field `0`: User ID (UID).
 A UID of `0` means root privileges.

 - Fourth field `0`: Group ID (GID).
+---

-**To get the password hash:** This value can be used as the second field in the new user entry.
+**Choose the password:** This value can be used as the second field in the new user entry.

 1. Option 1: Generate a password hash using the `adduser` command on a system you control, and copy the hash from `/etc/shadow`.